MaCFP/matl-db/Wood/Calibration_Data/TEMPLATE-INSTITUTE-X/README.md

 ### Experimental Conditions: MCC
 A [Brand/Model Number] microscale combustion calorimeter was used to conduct MCC experiments.
 At the end of each test, the residual solid yield was measured and found to be consistent with the TGA results.
+*Reference: More information is available at: [J. Smith, et al., Fire Technology, 2021]

 * Heating Rate: 60 K/min
 * Temperature program (Pyrolyzer)